Xilinx/PYNQ/docs/source/8_iop_code.rst

     mb-objcopy -O binary input_file.elf outputfile.bin

 This is done by the makefile for existing peripheral projects.
-The makefile also creates a *bins * directory, and copies all the .bin files from the peripheral projects to it.
+The makefile will additionally copy all Microblaze bin files into the Pynq/python/pynq/pmods folder.

 IOP Memory
 ----------

 The IOP instruction and data memory is implemented in a dual port Block RAM, with one port connected to the IOP, and the other to the ARM processor.
 This allows an executable to be written from the ARM (i.e. the Pynq environment) to the IOP instruction memory.
 The IOP can also be reset from Pynq, allowing the IOP to start executing the new program.
-The IOP data memory, is also used to communicate between the Pynq environment and the IOP.
+The IOP data memory is also used to communicate between the Pynq environment and the IOP.

 Memory map
 ----------